privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 `Balance RLP short` constraint ensures the RLC of a balance is computed properly when balance is short.

+#### S nonce RLC is correctly copied to value_prev column

+To enable lookup for nonce modification we need to have S nonce and C nonce in the same row.
+For this reason, S nonce RLC is copied to `value_prev` column.

+#### C nonce RLC is correctly copied to lookup row

+To enable lookup for nonce modification we need to have S nonce and C nonce in the same row.
+For this reason, C nonce RLC is copied to `value` column in `ACCOUNT_LEAF_NONCE_BALANCE_S` row.

-#### S nonce RLC is correctly copied to C row
+#### C nonce RLC is correctly copied to NON_EXISTING_ACCOUNT row

-To enable lookup for nonce modification we need to have `S` nonce and `C` nonce in the same row.
-For this reason, `S` nonce RLC is copied to `sel1` column in `C` row.
+To enable lookup for nonce modification we need to have S nonce and C nonce in the same row.
-This constraint checks whether the value is properly copied.
+For this reason, C nonce RLC is copied to `value` column in `NON_EXISTING_ACCOUNT` row.

 #### S balance RLC is correctly copied to C row

+To enable lookup for balance modification we need to have S balance and C balance in the same row.
+For this reason, S balance RLC is copied to `value_prev` column in C row.

+#### S balance RLC is correctly copied to C row

 To enable lookup for balance modification we need to have `S` balance and `C` balance in the same row.
 For this reason, `S` balance RLC is copied to `sel2` column in `C` row.
 This constraint checks whether the value is properly copied.

+#### C balance RLC is correctly copied to value column

+To enable lookup for balance modification we need to have S balance and C balance in the same row.
+For this reason, C balance RLC is copied to `value` column in C row. constraints.push((

 #### If storage or balance or codehash modification: S nonce = C nonce